ChainSafe/Delorean-Protocol/README.md

 It is defined this way so someone else cannot write another contract which causes your key to be released.
 The tag (and hence decryption key itself) is tied to the address of the contract that manages it.

+### Cryptography

+We use the threshold BLS Identify Based Encryption algorithm of [Gailly, Melissaris and Yolan Romailler (2023)](^tlock) for encryption and decryption.

-The tag used in combination with the validator public keys when encrypting data as defined in [^tlock].
+Encryption is done using the tag used in combination with the validator public keys.
 This takes place fully-offchain and without any communication with the validators as follows:

 ```
 ciphertext = encrypt(message, aggValidatorKey, tag)